tytydraco/yessleep/out/Figure_by_the_edge_of_the_forest.md

 Dear Diary

-I went for a jog in the forest to clear my head something my therapist described me to do along with some anxiety pills I haven't seen the figure nor heard any sounds maybe it was the  stress about the wedding get to me.
+I went for a jog in the forest to clear my head something my therapist described me to do along with some anxiety pills I haven't seen the figure nor heard any sounds maybe it was the  stress about the wedding getting to me.

 Nat